cltl/WordNetMapper/README.md

 * offset_to_offset
 * overlap

-##Installation (is not not needed to use it, only included for replicability)
+##Installation (is not needed to use it, only included for replicability)
 * Clone this repository:
     * cd repository_folder
     * sudo bash install.sh